 Do you have a pool at your local club?
-Then you need to put it to good use.
-Water’s buoyancy lightens your body and takes the stress off your joints and weak muscles, allowing you to perform exercises which you otherwise cannot do.
+You need to put it to good use!
+The buoyancy of water lightens your body and takes the stress off your joints and weak muscles, allowing you to perform exercises which you otherwise cannot do.
 Before you begin, ensure that you are in water that is at least up to your chest so that it can support your weight.
 Try these two exercises:

 - Back float: The purpose of this exercise is to take the stress off your body and help it relax and recover.
-When in water lean back and bring your knees up while stretching your arms out until you float.
+When in the water, lean back and bring your legs up while stretching your arms out until you float.
 As you float, relax and breathe deeply for 2 to 3 minutes to help you unwind.

 - Scissor leg stretch: This exercise is good for your groin muscles and the muscles of your inner thigh and lower back.
-Stand with your back against the wall of the pool and your arms stretched out to the sides grabbing the edges of the wall.
-Raise both the legs until they form a rough “L” with your upper body.
-Now spread them out in the form of a “V” as far as possible and bring them back together.
-Do this 10-12 times and lower your legs back.
+Stand with your back against the wall of the pool and your arms stretched out to the sides, while you grab the edges of the wall.
+Raise both your legs until they form a rough “L” with your upper body.
+Now, spread them out in the form of a “V” as far as possible and bring them back together.
+Do this 10-12 times.

-A cat-cow yoga pose is a gentle exercise that can be performed in the third trimester of pregnancy.
+The cat-cow yoga pose is a gentle exercise that can be performed in the third trimester of pregnancy.
 The cat pose is effective in relieving lower back pain.
 It also helps in orienting your baby to the right position for birth.
 To perform this exercise, start on your hands and knees.
 Use a floor mat to perform this exercise and avoid stressing your knees.
-Place your hands and knees shoulder width apart on the mat and your head should be positioned down facing the floor.
-Take a breath and as you exhale arch your back like a cat while pulling your belly up toward your spine.
+Place your hands and knees in line with your shoulders, and position your head down, facing the floor.
+Take a breath as you exhale, and arch your back like a cat while pulling your belly up, toward your spine.
 Your head and hips are pulled in while you maintain the arched position for a few seconds.
-As you take your next breath inside bring your back and hips to the original position.
-Repeat the exercise 5 to 8 times.
+As you take your next breath, bring your back and hips to the original position.
+Repeat the exercise five to eight times.

 4. Pelvic Floor Exercises

-The muscles located at the pelvic floor support organs such as the uterus and control urinary bladder and vagina.
-During pregnancy as your baby grows, the increasing stress on the pelvic floor muscles weakens them.
-Doing the “Kegel” exercises helps in strengthening those muscle group.
+The muscles located in the pelvic floor support organs such as the uterus and control the urinary bladder and vagina.
+During pregnancy, as your baby grows, the increasing stress on the pelvic floor muscles stretches them.
+Doing kegel exercises helps in strengthening the muscle group.

-To isolate the pelvic floor muscles, try to stop the flow of urine in between.
-Now these muscles which you contracted to stop the urine are the pelvic floor muscles.
-To exercise them try these:
+To isolate the pelvic floor muscles, try to stop the flow of urine while you are urinating.
+The muscles you contracted to stop the urine are the pelvic floor muscles.
+To exercise them, try these:

-- Slow holds: As you advance in strengthening the muscles, increase the force with which your contract the muscles and pull them deeper while holding the contractions for five counts and relax.
-Do these up to 15 repetitions.
+- Slow holds: As you advance in strengthening the muscles, increase the force with which you contract the muscles and pull them up higher while holding the contractions for five counts.
+Do these about 15 times.

 5. Walking and Stair Climbing

 Walking is the easiest of all the exercises, especially when you cannot do the other exercises.
 Walking will help you stay fit throughout your pregnancy.
-All you really need for it is a pair of shoes and a sidewalk or a park.
-Walking is low impact and one of the safest exercises.
+All you really need for it is a pair of comfortable shoes and a sidewalk or a park.
+Walking is a low-impact exercise and is one of the safest exercises during pregnancy.
 It can be done even when a woman is 38 weeks pregnant.
 Just walk at a comfortable pace.

-Stair climbing is also a great exercise that is good for a woman’ lower body and it strengthens the muscles which later makes the delivery process easier.
-Ensure the stairs you are taking are gentle and have railing support so you can climb safely.
+Stair climbing is also a great exercise that is good for a woman’s lower body, as it strengthens the muscles which later make the delivery process easier.
+Ensure the stairs you are taking aren’t steep and have railing support so you can climb safely.

-- There is a pain in your calf muscles, or your legs swell up.
+- Pain in your calf muscles, or sudden swelling of legs